mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 #### `storage_options`

+**NOTE** Deprecated in 23.02.

 A string that is provided verbatim to the storage module specified in `storage`, when the module is loaded.
 Note that the needed arguments and their format depend upon the specific module.

+From 23.02 onwards, the storage module configuration should be provided using nested parameters.

 #### `hard_ttl`